BahlaiLab/Policies/general_guidelines.md

 * Respect privacy and confidentiality in cases where data or research products contain sensitive information.
 Do no harm.

-* Produce and share reproducible, re-usable data manipulation and analysis code, so people can understand our assumptions and workflows, and so future scientists can learn from our efforts without dupicating them.
+* Produce and share reproducible, re-usable data manipulation and analysis code, so people can understand our assumptions and workflows, and so future scientists can learn from our efforts without duplicating them.

 * Publish final manuscripts AND intermediate research products in the most accessible formats available to us.